Actor’s Toolbox

 Prerequisite for our Child Play Complete Theatre Training Program

-The Actor’s Toolbox classes are a prerequisite for participants in our Child Play program.
+The Actor’s Toolbox classes are offered in both Term 4 and Term 1.
+Participating in one term of the Actor’s Toolbox is a prerequisite for participants in our Term 2 Child Play Complete Theatre Training Program.
 Students will build on the skills learnt during the Actor’s Toolbox to confidently develop scripted characters and perform in a full-scale production.

 Class Days and Time: